zplug/zplug/README.md

 #### `ZPLUG_HOME`

-It defaults to `~/.zplug`.
+Default value is `~/.zplug`.

-Directory to store/load plugins.
+`zplug` will store/load plugins in this directory.
 The directory structure is below.

 ```
 $ZPLUG_HOME